10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 What Makes a Good Tank Mate for Giant Danios?

-Giant Danios are fairly active fish, so they should be kept with fish that are just as active because they can potentially stress slow swimmers.
-They are rarely aggressive, so there is a wide range of tank mates that they can peacefully live with, though they will prey on any smaller fish that can fit in their mouth.
-Smaller fish can be fine if they are kept in schools of six or more and live in a different level of the aquarium, but there is still always a chance that your Danio may snack on them if given the chance.
+Giant Danios are fairly active fish, and they should be kept with fish that are just as active because they can potentially stress slow swimmers.
+They are rarely aggressive, so they can peacefully live with a wide range of tank mates, though they will prey on any smaller fish that can fit in their mouth.

 Where Do Giant Danio Fish Prefer to Live in the Aquarium?

-In general, Giant Danios don’t have too much of a preference of an aquarium level but don’t visit the bottom much and tend to stick to the middle and top levels.
-They prefer long, deep tanks that have plenty of tall plants for them to swim through and hide in.
+In general, Giant Danios don’t have too much of a preference for an aquarium level but don’t visit the bottom much and tend to stick to the middle and top levels.
+They prefer long, deep tanks with plenty of tall plants to swim through and hide in.
 Having various plants in their tank will make them feel safe.

 Water Parameters